Posted on 01/06/19.

 From the beginning of Church of Motion, we have made it a priority to seek God first in prayer.
 We do this collectively as a church in January and August through 21 Days of Prayer.
 At COM, we encourage fasting for 21 days each year in the month of January.
 This is part of 21 Days of Prayer and Fasting, a season of focused prayer as a church family.

-So we're encouraging our entire church family to join in on the 21 days of prayer and fasting, and we're believing it will be a catalyst for a year where God does more in and through us than we ever could of dreamt or imagined.
+If you sense God has more for your life, 21 Days of Prayer is a great place to start believing Him for all that He has for you.
 As you practice seeking Him first, He will move on your behalf like never before.
 You will start to see the power of prayer impact your relationships, work, family, and every area of your life.

 Below is helpful information as you prepare for the 21 days of prayer and fasting.